-60. Entry of imported goods
+60 Entry of imported goods

-- (1) Subject to any order made under section 63, goods that are imported or that are to be imported must be entered by the importer: - (a) in a prescribed form and manner (including by electronic means into a computer or other device); and - (b) within a prescribed time or any further time as the Chief Collector may allow. - (2) If an entry required by this section relates to goods that are dutiable under the volume of alcohol present in the goods, the person making the entry must, in the prescribed manner, specify the volume of alcohol. - (3) A person entering goods under this section must: - (a) answer any question asked by a Customs officer with respect to the goods; and - (b) on the request of a Customs officer, present the goods to the officer, remove any covering from the goods, unload any conveyance or open any part of it, or open and unpack any package that the officer wishes to examine.

-- (a) default is made in the entry of goods under this section; or - (b) the goods are not claimed within a prescribed period, duty becomes due and payable on the goods, and the goods may be sold or otherwise disposed of by the Chief Collector.
+- (1) Subject to any regulations made under Section 63, goods that are imported or that are to be imported shall be entered by the importer: - (a) in a prescribed form and manner, including by electronic means into a computer or other device; and - (b) within a prescribed time or any further time as the Chief Collector of Customs may allow.

+- (2) Where an entry required by this Section relates to goods that are dutiable under the volume of alcohol present in the goods, the person making the entry shall, in the prescribed manner, specify the volume of alcohol. - (3) A person entering goods under this Section, shall: - (a) answer any question asked by a Customs officer with respect to the goods; and - (b) on the request of a Customs officer, present the goods to the officer, remove any covering from the goods, unload any conveyance or open any part of it, or open and unpack any package that the officer wishes to examine. - (4) Where: - (a) default is made in the entry of goods under this Section; or - (b) the goods are not claimed within a prescribed period, duty becomes due and payable on the goods, and the goods may be sold or otherwise disposed of by the Chief Collector of Customs.

-61. Provisional entries
+61 Provisional entries

-- (1) If the importer: - (a) cannot immediately supply the full particulars for making an entry; and - (b) makes (by himself or herself or the importer's agent) a declaration to that effect before the Chief Collector or other Customs officer,-

-the importer or agent must make a provisional entry in the prescribed form.
+- (1) Where the importer: - (a) cannot immediately supply the full particulars for making an entry; and - (b) makes, by himself or herself or the importer's agent, a declaration to that effect before the Chief Collector of Customs or other Customs officer, the importer or agent shall make a provisional entry in the prescribed form. [subs (1) subst Act 31 of 2020 s 7, opn 23 Oct 2020]

-- (2) A provisional entry, on being passed by the Chief Collector, is warrant for the landing and examination of the goods by the importer. - (3) The importer of the goods included in a provisional entry: - (a) must make a complete entry within 7 days after the passing of that entry or within any further time allowed by the Chief Collector; and - (b) if the importer makes default in so doing, the goods may be dealt with by the Chief Collector as if no provisional entry had been made. - (4) A complete entry of the goods included in a provisional entry must be made in the same manner as if the provisional entry had not been made.
+(2) A provisional entry, on being passed by the Chief Collector of Customs, is warrant for the landing and examination of the goods by the importer.

+- (3) The importer of the goods included in a provisional entry: - (a) shall make a complete entry within 7 days after the passing of that entry or within any further time allowed by the Chief Collector of Customs; and

+(b) if the importer makes default in so doing, the goods may be dealt with by the Chief Collector of Customs as if no provisional entry had been made.

+(4) A complete entry of the goods included in a provisional entry shall be made in the same manner as if the provisional entry had not been made.

-62. Delivery of goods on provisional entry
+62 Delivery of goods on provisional entry

-- (1) The Chief Collector may, if the Chief Collector thinks fit, deliver goods from the control of the Customs for home consumption pursuant to a provisional entry but only on receiving any security as he or she thinks sufficient to cover the full amount of duty. - (2) A complete entry of the goods for home consumption must be made by the importer within any time appointed by the Chief Collector.
+(1) The Chief Collector of Customs may, if the Chief Collector of Customs thinks fit, deliver goods from the control of the Customs for home consumption pursuant to a provisional entry but only on receiving any security as he or she thinks sufficient to cover the full amount of duty.

+(2) A complete entry of the goods for home consumption shall be made by the importer within any time appointed by the Chief Collector of Customs. [subs (2) subst Act 31 of 2020 s 7, opn 23 Oct 2020]

-63. Regulations on entry of imported goods
+Regulations on entry of imported goods